Scrummy Lane

 Cheesecake lover in general?
 You might also like to check out my other quick and easy cheesecake recipes such as this easy ginger and white chocolate cheesecake (Wagamama copycat), this delicious baked white chocolate cheesecake with raspberry puree, and these chocolate malt cheesecakes in a glass.

-You might be wondering why this is called a San Sebastian cheesecake.
+Another name for this cheesecake is a San Sebastian cheesecake.
 This modern Spanish dessert originates from Spanish restaurant La Viña in San Sebastian in northern Spain.
 Chef Santiago Rivera developed the original recipe a few decades ago, and now it seems everyone wants a slice!

 Very easy: check.
 Impressive: check.
 It’s a perfect choice for a simple dinner party, a Valentine’s day dessert or any special occasion.